sun0225SUN/camlife/README.md

 cd camlife
 ```

-2. Create a `.env` file in the root directory
+2. Create a .env file in the root directory, and configure the environment variables as described in the [🚀 Getting Started](#-getting-started) section.

 3. Install dependencies